ryansupak2/poliana-lego-scarface/docs/instructions.md

 ### Jail

 * The entire Jail (approx. (4x) normal-sized Spaces) is treated as a single Space.
-Therefore, all Pawns start in the same Space at the Start of the Game.
+Therefore, all Pawns of any Color start in the same Space at the Start of the Game.
 * Only Pawns of the corresponding Color can be in a Jail.
 (There is *no* situation where Pawns will ever be in a Jail of another Color).

 #### Breaking Out of Jail